How to sell Cartier Jewelry

 |Original price of Tiffany necklace||$4,650|

 We can see from these three examples that there can be a significant variation in how much of the original selling price can be recouped when selling Cartier jewelry.
 The best way to understand how much you are likely to receive is to find an item similar to yours:

 If you want to avoid the middleman fee, a good way to get the most money for your Cartier jewelry is to eliminate as many layers between you and the person buying it as possible.

 In essence, to talk directly to the type of people who are buying through worthy.com, but without having to pay Worthy the commission and reduce the amount you make.

-The Diamond Oak is a family run business with multiple generations in the jewelry industry, based out of the Diamond District in New York.
+The Diamond Oak is a family run business with multiple generations in the diamond industry, based out of the Diamond District in New York.
 We’ve seen hundreds of people successfully sell their jewelry to The Diamond Oak and feel that they currently offer the best balance of best price and service quality.